(Article Updated April 17, 2019)

-Commit to the change
+6. Commit to change

-There's one more really important step in improving your score, and it's this: Stop beating yourself up over your less-than-perfect score.
-Lots of people have credit issues for lots of different reasons, and you're certainly not alone.
+Finally, there’s this: Stop beating yourself up over your less-than-perfect score.
+Many people have credit issues for a lot of different reasons, and you're certainly not alone.
 Remember: A credit slump is temporary, and with just a few simple changes, you can take control of your financial destiny.
-Don’t let the negative feelings attached to your score prevent you from doing what needs to be done to fix it.Call today for more information.
+Don’t let the negative feelings attached to your score prevent you from doing what needs to be done to fix it.

-Published February 10, 2016
+Originally Published February 10, 2016